-As a member of the Firm’s corporate law group, Mr. Ison represents businesses and individuals in a number of industries in connection with mergers and acquisitions, venture capital and private equity financing, securities matters, business formation and dissolution and day-to-day operational issues, including purchase, sale, leasing and licensing transactions and employment matters.
+Not limiting his practice exclusively to health care clients, Mark has represented clients in many other industries in connection with mergers and acquisitions, venture capital and private equity financing, securities matters, business formation and dissolution, and day-to-day operational issues, including leasing and licensing transactions and employment matters.

-Mr. Ison graduated from Vanderbilt University Law School in 2004, where he was a Dean’s Scholar, served as Notes Development Editor for the Vanderbilt Law Review and was elected Order of the Coif.
-He is an Adjunct Instructor in health law at the Belmont College of Law and is a frequent speaker on health law topics, notably with respect to fraud and abuse and health care mergers and acquisitions.
+Mark is an adjunct instructor in health law at the Belmont College of Law and is a frequent speaker on health law topics, notably with respect to fraud and abuse and healthcare mergers and acquisitions.

 - Juris Doctor, Vanderbilt University, 2004, Order of the Coif